codehsbooks/apjava/Basic-Java/if-statements.md

 ## If/Else Statements

-We can add the **else** keyword to our if statement.In this case, if the boolean expression in our if statement evaluates to false, the code within the **else** segment will run.
+We can add the **else** keyword to our if statement.
+In this case, if the boolean expression in our if statement evaluates to false, the code within the **else** segment will run.
 If the boolean expression evaluates to true, the code within the if segment will run.

 ```
 if (boolean expression)